Tiger ... our that's more like it cat

 When time is of the essence, planning ahead and having your storm-safe area ready will tremendously enhance your ability to protect yourself and your beloved pets.

-If you haven't a basement, identify the innermost area that offers protection from flying debris, such as an interior hallway or bathroom.
+If you haven't a basement, identify the innermost area that offers protection from flying debris, such as a hallway or bathroom.

 Once you've determined your safe zone, and at the risk of being redundant, check to make sure it isn't near the major gas/electrical connections, and that it is well-constructed to withstand the possible collapse of the structure.